zakgogi/Lap2-code-challenge/README.md

 - We went for a SQL server using postgre
 - Our only useful route on the backend is `/posts` to view all posts
-- `/posts` route has a get route to show and a post route to add a new post.
+- `/posts` route has a get route to show posts and a post route to add a new post.

 ### Database Schema